josephhanceslm/restful-clojure/README.md

 One of the things I'm trying to exercise here is the thread-first `(->)` macro.
 If you see yourself ending up with a deeply nested string of functions, think about one of the threading macros.
 It makes for much more readable code!

-Of course what would a Clojure RESTFul web service be without a companion ClojureScript SPA to call it?
+Of course what would a Clojure RESTful web service be without a companion ClojureScript SPA to call it?
 That's was spawned this to begin with.
 Please refer to my other project called [restful-client](https://github.com/josephhanceslm/restful-client) for that.
 In much the same way that this back-end project was a struggle, the same sorts of things came up on the front-end.

 Enjoy!